In the Land Of

 In the Land Of is the seventh album by Canadian indie rock band Wintersleep, released on March 19, 2019 through Dine Alone Records.

 The band began working on the album a year after releasing their previous effort The Great Detachment.
-They teamed up with renowned producer Tony Doogan who also produced Welcome to the Night Sky and New Inheritors during months of 2018 and tracked the album at studios in Montreal, Kingston and Toronto.
+They teamed up with producer Tony Doogan who also produced Welcome to the Night Sky and New Inheritors during months of 2018 and tracked the album at studios in Montreal, Kingston and Toronto.

-The band released first single "Surrender" in late 2018, and the rest of the album's singles, "Beneficiary", "Forest Fire" and "In the Shape of Your Heart" followed in early 2019.
+The band released first single "Surrender" in late 2018, and the rest of the album's singles, "Beneficiary", "Forest Fire" and "Into the Shape of Your Heart", followed in early 2019.

 Following the album's release date, Dine Alone Records announced a limited issue of "splatter" coloured vinyl LPs for sale via their website.